Mistakes. We all make them and they’re inevitable when you’re a business owner (or heck, even a human!).

 This is a marketing mistake we see many business owners make.
-I think, for the most part, us business owners never want to come across as too sales-y.
-In fact, that’s one of my biggest fears and something we never want our audience to think.
+I think, for the most part, we business owners never want to come across as too sales-y.
+In fact, that’s one of my biggest fears and something we never want our audience to think about.

 However, you need to promote your products to be seen.
 And you need to promote… a lot.